 2. Reduce Cholesterol Levels

 Hummus contains a decent of antioxidants that help to reduce bad cholesterol.
 Thus, antioxidants are well known as isoflavones which works to stabilize human body’s insulin levels.
 However, it helps to keep a good balance of insulin from produce cholesterol.
 Furthermore, it has several health benefits.
-Isoflavones are notable to protect against various kinds of cancer, fight against heart disease osteoporosis, and in women’s menopausal problem.
+Isoflavones are not able to protect against various kinds of cancer, fight against heart disease osteoporosis, and in women’s menopausal problem.
 Beside this well-being, hummus is rich antioxidants which help better eyes, better skin as well as overall better health.
 On the other hand, Antioxidant is known to handle the free radicals.
 Consuming hummus regularly will increase the level of antioxidants which will combat against free radicals.

 3. Great for Weight Management

-The major ingredient of hummus is chickpeas which are rich in fiber.
+The major ingredient is chickpeas which are rich in fiber.
 As a result, hummus is a fiber-rich superfood.
 On the other hand, it plays a vital impact on weight loss.
 As we all know fiber plays an important impact in the digestion system.
 Thus, fiber helps to feel satisfied in the stomach for a long period.
 On the other hand, fiber helps to hold all the nutrients and the process of gathering as well as disposing of the waste in the body.
 Thus, it contains a rich amount of protein which maintains the weight management as well as maintains the muscles.

 4. Keep up Blood Sugar